You must perform the following tasks before starting the installation on a Microsoft Windows server:

 For more information about naming database users, see the guidelines and rules stated for the non-quoted identifiers in the Schema Object Names and Qualifiers section in the Oracle documentation.

 If your database is an Oracle Real Application Cluster (RAC) using Automatic Storage Management (ASM) to manage the data file, the path to the data file must use the following format:

 For example, if the data space name in your Oracle RAC environment is named

 DATA, you would enter

 Oracle RAC databases that are not using ASM should use the standard format, the absolute file path to the database data file.

-If you are installing the BMC Network Automation server or remote device agent on a Microsoft Windows host computer that either has both the IPv4 and IPv6 protocols or only the IPv6 protocol, confirm that the DNS is properly configured.
+If you are installing the BMC Network Automation server or remote device agent on a Microsoft Windows host computer that has both IPv4 and IPv6 protocols, confirm that the DNS is properly configured.

-nslookup command on the local host name and confirm that both IPv4 and IPv6 addresses are configured, as shown in the following example:
+nslookup command and confirm that both IPv4 and IPv6 addresses are configured, as shown in the following example: